Mark Rankin (record engineer)

-Rankin was born in England, now resided with family and kids in Los Angeles.
-He started his studio career in the London Exchange Mastering Studios, the first session was with electronic duo Basement Jaxx.
+Career

-Awards and nominations
+Rankin started his studio career in the London Exchange Mastering Studios, with his first session being with electronic duo Basement Jaxx.

 Rankin won The Music Producers Guild Award for Breakthrough Engineer of the Year in 2010.

 In 2012, Rankin won two Grammy Awards: in the Album of the Year category with Adele's 21, and Record of the Year category with "Rolling in the Deep".

 In 2014, he was nominated for The Music Producers Guild Award for Engineer of the Year.
 He also received two Grammy nominations for the Queens of the Stone Age album ...Like Clockwork, in categories Best Rock Album and Best Engineered Album, Non-Classical.